hogofogo/Charbot/README.md

 For the time being, I built a simple encoder-decoder LSTM model, two flavors: one for training and one for inference.
 It has generally follows the outlines explained in this keras blog: https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html

 The model is word-based.
 I have used GloVe embeddings to encode tokens.
 Depending on performance, the model can be easily enhanced by adding additional layers.
-I might try regularization also.
+Regularization? - possible.

 ## Data cleaning